 Import VSCodium GPG Key

-Download and install the VSCodium repository GPG key for package verification:
+Then, download and convert the VSCodium GPG key to binary format for APT to verify package signatures:

 Add VSCodium Repository